HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 In Use Case 4, the process is started by a person wanting to update previously created advance directive information.
 The precondition for the process is that the Content Creator and Content Custodian systems are able to associate a new version of the ADI information and/or document(s) as active and possess the ability to mark prior ADI information and/or document(s) version as inactive.

-* First, the person creates an updated version of their ADI which is stored in a Content Custodian system responsible for information exchange, using the same setID identifier as the replaced document and with status = “current”, relatesTo.code = “replaces”, and relatesTo.target –> prior version.
+* First, the person creates an updated version of their advance directive information which is stored in a Content Custodian system responsible for information exchange, using the same setID identifier as the replaced document and with status = “current”, relatesTo.code = “replaces”, and relatesTo.target –> prior version.
 * Then, the prior version of AD information documentReference.status is changed to superseded.
 * Finally, the person consents to share updated AD information.
 At the end of the process, the updated version is now the current active version and prior version is inactive and a relationship to the prior version of AD Info is maintained through DocumentReference.relatesTo.code (replaces).